 9. Daegu Art Museum

-When looking for Daegu things to do, a visit to the art museum is an absolute must.
-This municipal art museum showcases some of the country’s finest and most impressive artworks.
+When looking for Daegu things to do, visiting the art museum is an absolute must.
+This municipal art museum showcases the country’s finest and most impressive artworks.

 10. Suseong Lake